-The unfortunate truth for people of color is that what we’re finally seeing discussed in the mainstream just affirms what we already know is true—that racism shows up constantly in our everyday lives and permeates everything that we do.
-Sometimes this racism shows up as violence or a state-sanctioned violation of our rights.
+As people of color and Indigenous peoples, white supremacy and racism show up constantly in our everyday lives and permeate everything we do.
+Sometimes the racism feels very direct, like violence or a state-sanctioned violation of our rights.
 But often it’s far less overt, which can make it more insidious.

-One way that racism consistently shows up for me as a woman of color (note: the intersection of race and gender has an amplifying effect on the racism coming my way—the racism I experience is sexist, and the sexism I experience is racist) is in constantly being underestimated.
+One way that racism consistently shows up for me as a brown woman is in constantly being underestimated.
+(I note that, for me, the intersection of race/ethnoculture and gender has an amplifying effect on the racism coming my way — the racism I experience is often sexist, and the sexism I experience is often racist.)
 When I was younger and people signaled that they didn’t believe in my value, I would question my own behavior (which I discuss in my book).
-But now I have crystal clarity about how the racial bias that is woven into our social dynamics impacts how I’m treated.
+But now I have crystal clarity about how racial bias — and what may at first appear to be simple acts of disrespect — impacts how I’m treated.

 “Are you supposed to be here?”

-This happens to me a few times a month, and every time, I ask myself why I’m experiencing this type of questioning behavior when others in the same line are not.
+This happens to me a few times a month, and every time I ask myself why I’m experiencing this type of questioning behavior when others in the same line are not.
 The fact is, these experiences tie back to judgments made about me as a brown-skinned woman.
-The people in these encounters underestimate me, assuming that, as a woman of color, I couldn’t be “important” enough to board first.
+The people in these encounters underestimate me, assuming that, as a woman of color, I couldn’t be “fancy” enough or “important” enough to board first.

 “Are you really worth this much?”